cqtan/imi-unicorns/Helpers/caclulate_color_information/readme.md

 ## Running the script

-It is advisable to create a new virtual environment and install all dependencies from `requirements.txt`:

-`pip install -r requirements.txt`

-Activate the virtual environment, navigate to the folder where the script is located and run:
+Navigate to the folder where the script is located and run:

 `python dominant_colors.py`